ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/Artifact.One.Data.Structures.and.Algorithms).

 ### Narrative
-For this artifact I chose to consolidate the assignments of Module Three, Five and Six of the CS-260-Q3396 Data Structures and Algorithms course into a single project and allow the user to select which mode they would like to utilize in order to load, read, search and delete bids from a data structure.
+For this artifact I chose to consolidate the assignments of Module Three, Five and Six of the CS-260 Data Structures and Algorithms course into a single project and allow the user to select which mode they would like to utilize in order to load, read, search, and delete bids from a data structure.
 This was a valuable experience for me because as I revisited each methodology and directly compared them against each other I became much more familiar with the pros and cons of each data structure type.
 This project is a good example of my ability organize data into collections and use search algorithms (such as Binary Search Tree) to navigate the data in an efficient manner.

+I think the code is highly reusable, all the data structure implementations can be adapted to another project simply be swapping our the Bid struct for another object that needs to be maintained in a collection.
+I am pleased with the annotations I placed in the code base, I try to code based on a motto I heard several years ago: “verbosity over brevity”.
+To me this means it does not serve anyone better to write code that isn’t cleanly organized and well documented.
+I think software developers are often tempted to try to condense their code into the smallest amount of space as possible, especially with the advent of LINQ.

 Enhancing this project was a pretty straight forward endeavor.
-Since I had developed this application quite some time ago I have natural become a more through developer, so revisiting my own "old code" caused me to immediately recognize some deficents that could be repaired.
+Since I had developed this application quite some time ago I had naturally become a more proficient developer, so revisiting my "old code" caused me to immediately recognize some deficents that could be quickly repaired.

 ### Functionality
 The Linked List mode pulls the data from the CSV and stores it in a data structure with a dynamic size.
 However, this methodology has several drawbacks: